zzzprojects/learn-orm/tutorials/dynamic-expresso/exception-handling.md

 }
 ```

-Let's consider another example where the expression uses a variable which is not defined.
+Let's consider another example where the expression uses a variable that is not defined.

 ```csharp
 public static void Example3()